-- 10 Abstract.
-A 7.38 m-long sediment core was collected from the eastern partsection of the Rhone prodelta (NW Mediterranean) at 67-m water depth.
-A multi-proxy study (including sedimentary facies, benthic foraminifera-and, ostracods, and clay mineralogy, and major elements from XRF) provides a multi-decadal to century-scale record of climate and sea-level changes during the Holocene.
+10 Abstract.
+A 7.38 m-long sediment core was collected from the eastern section of the Rhone prodelta (NW Mediterranean) at 67 m water depth.
+A multi-proxy study (including sedimentary facies, benthic foraminifera, ostracods, and clay mineralogy) provides a multi-decadal to century-scale record of climate and sea-level changes during the Holocene.
 The early Holocene is marked by alternative silt and clay layers interpreted as distal tempestites deposited in a context of rising sea level.
-This interval contains shallow infra-littoral benthic meiofauna - (e.g. Pontocythere elongata, Elphidium spp., Quinqueloculina lata) and formed between ca. 20 and 50 m water depth.
+This interval contains shallow infra-littoral benthic meiofauna (e.g. Pontocythere elongata, Elphidium spp., Quinqueloculina lata) 15 and formed between ca. 20 and 50 m water depth.
 The middle Holocene (ca. 8.3 to 4.5 ka cal.
 BP), is characterized, at the core site, by a period of sediment starvation (accumulation rate of ca. 0.01 cm yr-1) resulting from the maximum landward shift of the shoreline and the Rhone outlet(s).
-From a sequence stratigraphic point of view, this condensed intervalsection, about 35 cm-thick, is a Maximum Flooding Surface that can be identified on seismic profiles as a Maximum Flooding Surface that marks the transition between delta - 20 retrogradation and delta progradation. #The transition between the early Holocene deposits and the middle Holocene condensed section is marked by very distinct changesa gradual change in all proxy records.
-Following the stabilization of the global-sea levelat a global scale, the late Holocene is marked by the establishment of prodeltaic conditions at the core site, as shown by the lithofacies and by the presence of benthic meiofauna typical of the modern Rhone prodelta (e.g. Valvulineria bradyana, Cassidulina carinata, Bulimina marginata).
-Several periods of increased fluvial discharge are also emphasized by - 25 the presence of species commonly found in brackish and shallow water environments (e.g. Leptocythere).
-Some of these periods correspond to the multi-decadal to centennial late Holocene humid periods recognized in Europe (i.e. the 2.8 ka event and the Little Ice Age).
+From a sequence stratigraphic point of view, this condensed section, about 35 cm-thick, can be identified on seismic profiles as a Maximum Flooding Surface that marks the transition between delta retrogradation and delta progradation.
+The transition between the early Holocene deposits and the middle Holocene 20 condensed section is marked by a gradual change in all proxy records.
+Following the stabilization of sea level at a global scale, the late Holocene is marked by the establishment of prodeltaic conditions at the core site, as shown by the lithofacies and by the presence of benthic meiofauna typical of the modern Rhone prodelta (e.g. Valvulineria bradyana, Cassidulina carinata, Bulimina marginata).
+Several periods of increased fluvial discharge are also emphasized by the presence of species commonly found in brackish and shallow water environments (e.g. Leptocythere).
+Some of these periods correspond to the 25 multi-decadal to centennial late Holocene humid periods recognized in Europe (i.e. the 2.8 ka event and the Little Ice Age).
 Two other periods of increased runoffs at ca. 1.3 and 1.1 ka cal.
 BP are recognized, and are likely to reflect periods of regional climate deterioration that are observed in the Rhone watershed.
 Conversely, the Migration Period Cooling (ca. 1.4 ka cal.
-BP) and the Medieval Climate Anomaly (ca. 950-1250 AD) corresponds locally to - 30 periods of increased dryness.
+BP) and the Medieval Climate Anomaly (ca. 950-1250 AD) corresponds locally to periods of increased dryness.
 Keywords: Holocene.
 Delta.
 Benthic meiofauna.
 Sea level.
 Rapid climate changes.
 Hydrology.